Contexter/FountainAI/README.md

 - **`GITHUB_TOKEN`**: Your GitHub personal access token.
   - Example: `GITHUB_TOKEN=ghp_yourgithubtoken1234567890`

 - **`VPS_SSH_KEY`**: Your private SSH key for accessing the VPS.
 This key should be added to GitHub Secrets.
   - Example:
     ```env
-    VPS_SSH_KEY=-----BEGIN OPENSSH PRIVATE KEY-----
+    VPS_SSH_KEY='-----BEGIN OPENSSH PRIVATE KEY-----
     ...
-    -----END OPENSSH PRIVATE KEY-----
+    -----END OPENSSH PRIVATE KEY-----'
     ```

 - **`VPS_USERNAME`**: The username for accessing your VPS.